-Until the Company is able to achieve and maintain consistent profitability, there can be no assurances that the Company will succeed in attracting new, acceptable sources of debt or equity capital.
-If we are unable to achieve and maintain profitability, we may need to use existing cash resources or other assets to fund operating losses.
-While we have borrowed from Gill Family Capital Management, Inc. ("GFCM"), an entity controlled by the Gill family that beneficially owns approximately 14.8% of our common stock, on acceptable terms in the past, there can be no assurances that such debt financing would be available in the future.
+Until the Company is able to achieve and maintain consistent profitability, we may not be able to obtain financing.
+If we are unable to achieve and maintain profitability, we will need to use existing cash resources or liquidate other assets to fund operating losses.
+While we have borrowed from GFCM on acceptable terms in the past, there can be no assurances that any additional debt financing from GFCM will be available in the future.